-It shall be the policy of the school district that, as required by law, a state and national fingerprint criminal background check will be conducted to determine the suitability of full or part time current and prospective school cimployees, who may have direct and unapositored contact with children.
-School employees shall include, but not be limited to any appearatice, intern, or student teacher or individuals in similar positions, who may have direct and unapositored contact with children.
-The School Committee shall only obtain a fingerprint background check for current and prospective employees for whom the School Committee, the chair of the School Committee shall review the results of the national ciminal history check.
-The Superintendent shall also obtain a state and national fingerprint background check for any individual who regularly provides school related transportation to children.
-The School Committee, Superintendent or Principal, as appropriate, may obtain a state and national fingerprint criminal background check for any volunteer, subcontractor or laborer commissioned by the School Committee, school or employed by the city or town to perform work on school grounds, who may have direct and unanonitored contact with children must continue to submit state CORI checks.
+It shall be the policy of the school district that, as required by law, a state and national fingerprint criminal background check will be conducted to determine the suitability of full or part time current and prospective school employees, who may have direct and unmonitored contact with children.
+School employees shall include but not be limited to any apprentice, intern, or student teacher or individuals in similar positions, who may have direct and unmonitored content with children.
+The School Committee shall only obtain a fingerprint background check for current and prospective employees for whom the School Committee has direct hiring authority.
+In the case of an individual directly hired by a school committee, the chair of the School Committee shall review the results of the national criminal history check.
+The Superintendent shall also obtain a stale and national fingerprint background check for any individual who regularly provides school related transportation to children.
+The School Committee, Superintendent or Principal, as appropriate, may obtain a state and national fingerprint criminal background check for any volunteer, subcontractor or laborer commissioned by the School Committee, school or employed by the city or town. to perform work on school grounds, who may have direct and unmonitored contact with children.
+School volunteers and subcontractors/laborers who may have direct and unmonitored contact with children must continue to submit state CORI checks.

 The fee charged by the provider to the employee and educator for national fingerprint background checks will be \$55.00 for school employees subject to licensure by DESE and \$35.00 for other employees, which fee may from time to time be adjusted by the appropriate agency.
-The employer shall continue to obtain periodically, but not less than every 3 years, from the department of mininal justice information services all available Criminal Officader Record Information (CORI) for my current and prospective employee or volunteer within the school district who may have direct and unmonitored contact with children.
+The employer shall continue to obtain periodically, but not less than every 3 years, the department of criminal justice information services all available Criminal Offender Record Information (CORI) for any current and prospective employee or volunteer within the school district may have direct and unmonitored contact with children.

 Direct and unmonitored contact with children is defined in DESE regulations as contact with a student when no other employee who has received a suitability determination by the school or district is present.
-"Contact" refers to any contact with a student that provides the individual with opportunity for physical trutch or personal communication.
+'Contact" refers to any contact with a student that provides the individual with opportunity for physical touch or personal communication.

-This policy is applicable to any fingerprint-based state and national minimal history record check made for non-criminal justice purposes and requested under applicable federal authority and/or state statute authorizing such checks for licensing or employment purposes.
-Where such checks are allowable by law, the following practices and procedures will be followed.
+This policy is applicable to any fingerprint-based state and national criminal history record check made for non-criminal justice purposes and requested under applicable federal authority and/or state statute authorizing such checks for licensing or employment purposes.
+'Where such checks are allowable by law, the following practices and procedures will be followed.